Modular curves of prime-power level with infinitely many quadratic points: Acknowledgments

 \section{Acknowledgments}

 We thank Jeremy Rouse, David Zureick-Brown, and David Zywina for their helpful suggestions and several valuable conversations.
 We thank Edgar Costa for helping with computing an involution for \mc{27.108.7.a.1}.
 We also thank Maarten Derickx for suggesting a proof strategy for Proposition \ref{prop:index4} and for giving us comments on an earlier draft of this paper.
+Finally, we thank an anonymous referee for helpful comments, which led to an improvement of the exposition of this paper.
 All computations were done either in \texttt{MAGMA} or in \texttt{SAGE} \cite{sagemath}.